-The chart above presents the basic distribution of national percentile rankings among FTC Scholarship students participating in the program in 2008-09.
-The typical student in the program scored at the 45.3rd percentile in reading and the 46.2nd percentile in mathematics.
-This is basically unchanged from 2007-08, in which the typical student in the program scored at the 44.8th percentile in reading and the 46.3rd percentile in mathematics.
-Were the distributions to be limited to those taking the Stanford Achievement Test in the spring -- the most comparable to the students in the public schools -- the typical student would have scored at the 44.4th percentile in reading and the 46.6th percentile in mathematics.
-Given that the distributions of test scores are so similar for those taking the Stanford Achievement Test in the spring versus the full set of schoolarship recipients, this report will focus on the full set of students for whom data are available, regardless of test administered.
+The chart above presents the basic distribution of national percentile rankings among FTC students participating in the program in 2009-10.
+The typical student in the program scored at the 45th percentile in reading and the 46th percentile in mathematics.
+This is basically unchanged from 2007-08 or 2008-09, in which the typical student in the program scored at the 44.8th (45.3rd in 2008-09) percentile in reading and the 46.3rd (46.2nd in 2008-09) percentile in mathematics.
+Were the distributions to be limited to those taking the Stanford Achievement Test in the spring -- the most comparable to the students in the public schools -- the typical student would have scored at the 44th percentile in reading and the 47th percentile in mathematics.
+Given that the distributions of test scores are sufficiently similar for those taking the Stanford Achievement Test in the spring versus the full set of scholarship recipients, this report will focus on the full set of students for whom data are available, regardless of test administered.

 The next chart presents average norm referenced test scores, expressed in terms of national percentile rankings, for various subsets of the FTC Scholarship recipient population, stratified by race, sex, income, and parental marital status.
 Income is expressed in terms of fraction of the poverty line, to reflect the fact that families of different sizes have different official measures for poverty; those with family incomes below 130 percent of the federal poverty line are eligible for free school meals, while those with incomes between 130 and 185 percent of the poverty line are eligible for reduced-price meals.
-As can be observed in the table, white participants tend to score better than do minority participants, females tend to perform better than do males, students with married parents tend to score better than do students with unmarried parents, and relatively high-income families tend to score better than do relatively low-income families.
+As can be observed in the table, white participants tend to score better than do minority participants, females tend to perform better than do males, students with married parents tend to score better than do students with unmarried parents, and relatively high-income families tend to score better than do relatively lowincome families.
+These averages closely mirror the figures presented in previous years' reports.